 Creating A New Birth Certificate:

-A person born in Maryland, whose birth was never registered, may receive a birth certificate when the Division of Vital Records receives the necessary proof.
-New birth certificates may also be created in cases of:
+A person born in Maryland, whose birth was never registered, may apply for a delayed certificate of birth.
+Contact the Division of Vital Records at 410-764-3052 for further information.

 - Adjudication of paternity